-Through this policy, Council seeks to provide a consistent and efficient process for the discontinuance and sale of roads and reserves, and a high quality customer service to all those affected.
+Through this policy, Council seeks to provide a consistent and efficient process for the discontinuance and sale of roads and reserves, and a high-quality customer service to all those affected.
 Council will work towards this outcome by providing the community with clear direction about the circumstances in which roads and reserves will be discontinued.
+The policy recognises the land falling within its ambit can often be a burden to Council and abutting neighbours.
+The pricing mechanism is designed to strike a balance between achieving a fair financial return for the community and incentivising transfer of the land into private ownership.